Up to 60% off sofas & mattresses — limited‑time deals.

 Our Testing Experience

-The taller profile made it easier to lean back and stay there without hunting for a sweet spot.
-Carlos noticed he could recline for hours without his neck feeling pushed forward.
-Marcus stress-tested the seams by shifting between modules and doing the “drop into the corner” move; comfort held up, but you do feel the reality of multiple pieces if you’re constantly scooting things around.
+The taller back made leaned-back lounging easier than expected.
+Carlos said he could stay reclined for a long stretch without his neck feeling pushed forward.
+Marcus stress-tested the seams by shifting between modules and dropping into corners; comfort held up, but you definitely notice the reality of multiple pieces when you keep moving them.

 What we liked:

-• Modular layout that adapts to real hosting and traffic flow
+• Modular layout that adapts well to real hosting

-• Taller back feel that supports leaned-back lounging
+• Taller back feel that suits leaned-back lounging

-• Comfort that stays inviting for long, reclined sessions
+• Comfort that stays inviting in long reclined sessions

 Who it is best for: